Neil Johnston: Professional basketball career

 Johnston played for the Philadelphia Warriors from 1951 to 1959.
 He spent his entire playing career with the Warriors.
 The 6'8" Johnston was known for his sweeping right-handed hook shot.

 Johnston led the NBA in scoring for three consecutive seasons: 1952–53, 1953–54, and 1954–55.
 During the 1954–55 season, he also won the league's rebounding title.
 He led the league in field goal percentage in the 1952–53, 1955–56, and 1956–57 seasons.

 Johnston was a member of the Warriors' NBA championship-winning 1956 team.
 He played in six NBA All-Star Games, was an All-NBA First Team selection four times, and was an All-NBA Second Team selection once.

 Johnston was forced to retire after the 1958–59 season due to a knee injury.
 During his eight-year career, he averaged 19.4 points per game, 11.5 rebounds and 2.5 assists, with a field goal percentage of .444 and a free throw percentage of .768.

 Coaching career

 After his playing career ended, Johnston was head coach of the Philadelphia Warriors during the 1959–60 and 1960–61 seasons before resigning.
-Johnston coached the Warriors during the first two seasons of Wilt Chamberlain's NBA career, compiling a record of 95-59.
+Johnston coached the Warriors during the first two seasons of Wilt Chamberlain's NBA career, compiling a record of 95–59.
 He also worked as an assistant coach under Jack McCloskey with the Portland Trail Blazers and at Wake Forest University.

-Johnston coached the Pittsburgh Rens of the American Basketball League and the Wilmington Blue Bombers of the Eastern Basketball League; in addition, he coached at Chemeketa Community College.
+Johnston coached the Pittsburgh Rens of the American Basketball League and the Wilmington Blue Bombers of the Eastern Professional Basketball League (EPBL); he won an EPBL championship in 1966.
+In addition, he coached at Chemeketa Community College.
 His last job was as athletic director at North Lake College in Irving, Texas.